Data brokers and privacy laws

 Data brokers quietly collect, combine, and sell massive amounts of personal information — often without your direct consent.

-Now, let’s take the next step.
-This article explores how modern privacy laws are beginning to regulate those practices, what rights you now have as a consumer, and how you can use those rights to protect your data — and your peace of mind.
+This article looks at how new privacy laws are starting controlling these practices.
+It explains your rights as a consumer.
+You will learn how to use these rights to protect your data and your peace of mind.

 The legal spotlight finally turns toward data brokers

 For years, data brokers operated in the shadows of the digital economy.
-But as stories of data breaches, identity theft, and predatory targeting became more frequent, lawmakers around the world began to act.
+As stories of data breaches, identity theft, and predatory targeting became more common, public concern grew.
+In response, lawmakers around the world started acting.

-Today, data brokers are increasingly falling under the jurisdiction of comprehensive privacy laws that define what “personal data” is, how it can be used, and most importantly who controls it.
-While each law has its own nuances, they share a core principle: Personal data belongs to the individual, not the companies that collect it.
+Each law has its own details.
+Still, they share a core principle: personal data belongs to the individual, not the companies that collect it.

 Here are some court cases in recent years that were decided in favor of consumers: